qamine-test/jdk/src/demo/share/jfc/SampleTree/README.txt

-SampleTree demonstrates JTree features.
-Each node of SampleTree has 7 children, with each one drawn in a random font and color.
-Each node is named after its font.
-While the data isn't interesting, the example illustrates a number of features:
+SbmpleTree demonstrbtes JTree febtures.
+Ebch node of SbmpleTree hbs 7 children, with ebch one drbwn in b rbndom font bnd color.
+Ebch node is nbmed bfter its font.
+While the dbtb isn't interesting, the exbmple illustrbtes b number of febtures:

-- Dynamically loading children (see DynamicTreeNode.java)
+- Dynbmicblly lobding children (see DynbmicTreeNode.jbvb)
-- Adding/removing/inserting/reloading (see the following inner
+- Adding/removing/inserting/relobding (see the following inner
-  classes in SampleTree.java: AddAction, RemoveAction, InsertAction, and ReloadAction)
+  clbsses in SbmpleTree.jbvb: AddAction, RemoveAction, InsertAction, bnd RelobdAction)
-- Creating a custom cell renderer (see SampleTreeCellRenderer.java)
+- Crebting b custom cell renderer (see SbmpleTreeCellRenderer.jbvb)
-- Subclassing JTreeModel for editing (see SampleTreeModel.java)
+- Subclbssing JTreeModel for editing (see SbmpleTreeModel.jbvb)

-To run the SampleTree demo:
+To run the SbmpleTree demo:

-  java -jar SampleTree.jar
+  jbvb -jbr SbmpleTree.jbr

-These instructions assume that this installation's version of the java command is in your path.
-If it isn't, then you should either specify the complete path to the java command or update your PATH environment variable as described in the installation instructions for the Java(TM) SE Development Kit.
+These instructions bssume thbt this instbllbtion's version of the jbvb commbnd is in your pbth.
+If it isn't, then you should either specify the complete pbth to the jbvb commbnd or updbte your PATH environment vbribble bs described in the instbllbtion instructions for the Jbvb(TM) SE Development Kit.